cockroachdb/docs/cockroachcloud/authorization.md

 - The {{ site.data.products.db }} API allows [service accounts](#service-accounts) to authenticate via API keys, which are issued through the console.
 - You can [use Terraform to provision users and other aspects of your {{ site.data.products.db }} clusters](provision-a-cluster-with-terraform.html).
 However, note that currently Terraform can only be used to provision admin SQL users, as this is a current limitation of the API, on which Terraform depends.

-In {{ site.data.products.db }}, an organization corresponds to an authorization hierarchy rooted in a billing account.
-Within each CockroachDB Cloud organization, the unit of database functionality is the *CockroachDB cluster*, which corresponds to a networked set of CockroachDB database nodes.
+In {{ site.data.products.db }}, an organization corresponds to an authorization hierarchy linked to a billing account.
+Within each CockroachDB Cloud organization, the unit of database functionality is the *CockroachDB cluster*, which corresponds to a networked set of CockroachDB cluster nodes.
 SQL operations and data storage are distributed over a cluster.
-Every clusters belong to an organization.
+Every cluster belong to an organization.

 {{ site.data.products.db }} has a two-level authorization model:

 1. SQL level within a cluster: Each CockroachDB cluster has its own set of SQL users and roles defined in it.
 Roles grant users permission to execute some set of SQL statements against some set of database resources (like tables, databases) on the cluster.
-2. Organization level: Each {{ site.data.products.db }} organization has a set of roles defined on it, which allow users to perform administrative tasks relating to the management of clusters, organization users, SQL users, and billing.
+1. Organization level: Each {{ site.data.products.db }} organization has a set of roles defined on it, which allow users to perform administrative tasks relating to the management of clusters, organization users, SQL users, and billing.

 This page primarily covers the latter, organization level.
 However, the two levels intersect because administrating SQL-level users on specific clusters within an organization is an organization-level function.

-For the main pages covering users and roles at the SQL levelandmdash;within a specific database cluster, see:
+For the main pages covering users and roles at the SQL level within a specific database cluster, see:

 - [Overview of Cluster Users/Roles and Privilege Grants in CockroachDB](../{{site.versions["stable"]}}/security-reference/authorization.html)
 - [Managing Cluster User Authorization](../{{site.versions["dev"]}}/authorization.html)